wunderwuzzi23/blog/content/posts/2020/firefox-cookie-debug-client.md

 This is also were detections might come in handy:

-* Looking for `-start-remote-debugger` command line arguments to Firefox
+* Looking for `-start-debugger-server` command line arguments to Firefox
 * Modification of `user.js` and `prefs.js` files, especially modifications to the 3 settings related to enabling remote debugging